ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ### Document what a corrected DNS record should be.

-    * here is what an updated DNS CNAME Reprot should look like:
+Here is what an updated DNS CNAME Reprot should look like:

     * sysadmin@UbuntuDesktop:~$ nslookup -text=CNAME www.theforce.net
     * Server:		8.8.8.8